Quantum: Information Security

 Protection from compromised credentials

-Amazon Cognito helps protect users from unauthorized access to their accounts using compromised credentials.
+Amazon Cognito helps protect users from unauthorised access to their accounts using compromised credentials.
 When Amazon Cognito detects users have entered credentials that have been compromised elsewhere, it prompts them to change their password.

 Passwords are required to have a minimum length of eight characters.
 This is enforced by Amazon Cognito.